 How is a Stakeholder Analysis Used in Organizational Change Management?

-Maybe you’ve decided to create a new digital business model.
-Or maybe you’re consolidating your disparate data into a comprehensive enterprise resource planning (ERP) solution.
-In either case, there will be many different stakeholders that want a say in the project.
+Maybe you’ve decided to create a new digital business model, or maybe you want to consolidate your data into an ERP solution.
+In either case, there will be many internal stakeholders that want their voices heard.

 - Project sponsors